kmonsoor/blog.kmonsoor.com/content/articles/pimp-up-my-terminal.md

 zsh 5.8 (x86_64-ubuntu-linux-gnu)
 ```

-Also, gotta make sure that `git` (recommended v2.4.11 or higher) is also installed.
+Also, you gotta make sure that `git` (recommended v2.4.11 or higher) is also installed on the system.